All salon owners must have a good salon business plan.

 Poor planning is the number one reason hair and beauty salons fail.

-We all know this.
-But how come so many salon owners start their salon business without a salon business plan?
+We all know this, but how come so many salon owners start their businesses without a business plan?

-Creating a salon business plan may seem like a daunting task.
-Salon owners I meet procrastinate over their business plan because of the idea that a salon business plan needs to be a massive, 50 page, document with a lot of details.
+Creating a business plan may seem daunting.
+Salon owners I meet procrastinate over their plans because they think they need to be a massive 50-page document with many details.

 It can be one page.

-In fact, a one-page salon business plan is in most cases more helpful and effective than an old school 50 page document.
+A one-page business plan is usually more helpful and effective than an old-school 50-page document.

-And, assuming you’re clear on where you want to take your salon business, you can create it in just a few hours.
+If you’re clear on where to take your salon business, you can create it in just a few hours.

 In today’s article, I’ll show you exactly how you can create a focused and powerful salon business plan.
-You’ll also be able to download a salon business plan PDF and Doc template at the end of the article to get you started.
+You can also download a salon business plan PDF and Doc template at the end of the article to get you started.

 Are you ready?